open-innovations/leeds-2023/docs/metrics/roadshow-attendees.md

 # {{ title }}

-This [Hex cartogram](https://open-innovations.org/blog/2017-05-08-mapping-election-with-hexes) shows number of roadshow attendees who submitted Typeform responses categorised by their ward of residence (based on their supplied postcode).
+This [Hex cartogram](https://open-innovations.org/blog/2017-05-08-mapping-election-with-hexes) shows number of [Roadshow](https://leeds2023.co.uk/get-ready-for-the-roadshow-with-leeds-2023/) attendees who submitted Typeform responses categorised by their ward of residence (based on their supplied postcode).

+Roadshow events are taking place across every ward in Leeds.
+The below data should not be considered at accurate representation of the number of attendees at any given event, as people will travel across ward boundaries to attend these activities.
+As the data is drawn automatically from Typeform responses, it is also not an accurate count of the number of attendees, and we will look to visualise this data as it becomes available.

 {% include "visualisations/roadshow-attendees/ward-hex.njk" %}